Hy-Vee recalls cheese in Kansas, Missouri over Listeria concerns - NewsBreak

 Hy-Vee recalls cheese in Kansas, Missouri over Listeria concerns

-WEST DES MOINES, Iowa — Hy-Vee is recalling cheese products after learning they could be contaminated with Listeria.
+WEST DES MOINES, Iowa — Hy-Vee is recalling cheese after learning it could be contaminated with Listeria.

 The cheese was sold at Hy-Vee stores in Kansas, Missouri, Iowa, Illinois, Nebraska, South Dakota, Minnesota, and Wisconsin.

-Old Europe Cheese, Inc. produced the products in question under the brand Saputo Cheese USA.When could it snow in Kansas City?
-Here’s what data shows
+Old Europe Cheese, Inc. produced the products in question under the brand Saputo Cheese USA.Stabbing in Old Town leaves man in critical condition

 UPC Product